morphues77/morphues77/README.md

-# 🛡️ Kabilan's Cybersecurity Portfolio
+# 🛡️ Morphues77's Cybersecurity Portfolio

 Welcome to my professional portfolio!
 I am a **SOC Analyst & Cybersecurity Enthusiast** with hands‑on experience in threat detection, incident response, and building cinematic dashboards for security operations.